 Our cottage at Lake of the Woods is built upon a rock, a round mass of granite jutting out into the lake, and bare of vegetation save for a grove of young jack-pines and a wild cherry tree or two.
 The verandah faces the sunrise, the sunset, and the northern sky, and the back-door opens on the forest.
 There is a miniature cove with a sandy bottom, and a ramshackle boat-house beside it.
 We spent the summer months here, and each night were lulled to sleep by the soothing night-cadences of the waters and the woods.

 The village is two miles away over the water, but there are other cottages within call, and numerous islands in the bay.
-Every day brings new adventures, wheteher we set out in the canoe on a short excursion, or in the launch for a long one.
-The map pinned on the wall is a tantalizing document, as most maps re, and if there is any sense of nomenclature.
+Every day brings new adventures, whether we set out in the canoe on a short excursion, or in the launch for a long one.
+The map pinned on the wall is a tantalizing document, as most maps are, and if there is any sense of nomenclature.
 The adjacent lakes and the streams spread out upon it are all alluring to the last degreee.
 One canoe route leads from Clearwater Bay through Granite Lake, the Lake of the Two Mountains, Moss, Bear Mountain, Crow, Duck and Rush Lakes, back to the starting point.
-Desirable places; who would not wish to see them?”
-5
+Desirable places; who would not wish to see them?
+(5)

-One wonders why so few artists have worked at the Lake of the Woods.
-We know that Paul Kane camped there in 1846 and Frederick Verner in 1873.
+One wonders why relatively few artists have worked at the Lake of the Woods.
+Paul Kane camped there in 1846 and Frederick Verner in 1873.
 Much later, Frank Johnston worked there too starting in 1921, when he took on the Directorship of the art school in Winnipeg, the year of his break with the Group of Seven.
 He sketched there with Phillips.

 But like the prairies, many artists have found the terrain a bit monotonous.